You might describe Arvind Malhotra as the stereotypical absent-mind professor.

-A prolific and award-winning researcher, Malhotra works at the intersection of technology, strategy, and innovation.
-He has studied social media, data breaches, virtual teamwork and the adoption of technology.
-Driving his work is a desire to help companies continuously innovate.
+A prolific and award-winning researcher, Malhotra works at the intersection of technology, strategy, innovation and collective creativity.
+Driving his work is a desire to help companies continuously innovate using new technology enabled organizational structures.
 He focuses on large-scale collaboration, collective intelligence, employment incentives and better use of technology and processes.

-"My goal with my research is to help companies learn how to collaborate better," he says.
-"New technology lends itself to a collaborative economy, and it requires a different mindset."
+“My goal with my research is to help companies learn how to use large-scale collaborative structures to unleash creativity and innovation,” he says.
+“New technology lends itself to collaborative ways of working, and it requires a different mindset to managing and organizing.”

 “When I think of Arv Malhotra, I think of focused breadth – not two words that often go together,” says Dave Hofmann, Hugh L. McColl Distinguished Professor of Organizational Behavior and Senior Associate Dean for Academic Affairs.
 “His interests are very broad, but the undercurrent is a passion for innovation.
 He uses an alternative lens to view innovation – one that leads to very interesting research and cuts across disciplines, but is always focused on innovation.”

 Malhotra is also focused on family.
 He is married to UNC Kenan-Flagler marketing professor Claudia Kubowicz Malhotra (MBA ’00, PhD ’06), with whom he collaborates on research projects.

 Their two sons are Tar Heel born, says Malhotra, an avid Carolina fan.
 He also loves both football and futbol, with Barcelona as his favorite soccer team.
 In fact, he created one of the first 100 web sites in the world for football fans to connect and discuss things online.